Neviim Rishonim:

 "Did I desire a son of my master? did I not say, Do not deceive me?"

-4:33 He went in therefore, and shut the door upon them twain, and prayed unto YHWH (יהוה).
+4:33 He went in therefore, shut the door behind the two of them, and prayed to YHWH (יהוה).

-4:34 And he went up, and lay upon the child, and put his mouth upon his mouth, and his eyes upon his eyes, and his hands upon his hands: and he stretched himself upon the child; and the flesh of the child waxed warm.
+4:34 And he went up and lay on the child, and put his mouth on his mouth, his eyes on his eyes, and his hands on his hands; and he stretched himself out on the child, and the flesh of the child became warm.

 4:35 Then he returned, and walked in the house to and fro; and went up, and stretched himself upon him: and the child sneezed seven times, and the child opened his eyes.